 Applicants for admission should be aware of the nature of the profession, the rigorous requirements for study, and the commitment required to be successful in the study of law.

-Applicants to the J.D. and concurrent J.D./M.L.S. program are currently required to take the Law School Admission Test (LSAT).
-However, the law school has a special pilot program under which the LSAT may be optional for certain eligible applicants.
-For more information about the LSAT pilot program, please contact Dean of Admissions, Wendy LaRiviere at firstname.lastname@example.org.
+The law school has a policy effective 2019 under which the Law School Admissions Test (LSAT) may be optional for certain eligible applicants.
+For more information about the LSAT policy, please contact our Assistant Dean of Admissions, Adam Ancira-Corrigan, at email@example.com.
 The LSAT is an examination of analytical and deductive reasoning ability.
-The test is given four times each year at various test sites throughout the United States, including Kern County College of Law.
+The test is given numerous times each year at various test sites throughout the United States, including Monterey College of Law.
 You may obtain details and registration for the test by visiting the LSAC web site at www.lsac.org, writing to the Law School Admission Council, Box 2000, Newtown, PA 18940-0998, or by telephoning (215) 968-1001.
-Kern County College of Law requires LSAT, NOT CAS, registration.
 Please note that LSAT scores more than five years old cannot be accepted.

 The LSAT is not required for the Master of Legal Studies or LL.M. degree programs.